BrainyBuddies/Jarvis/README.md

 ### **Things to talk to Jarvis**:
 -     Hi          You can also add your own sentence ex(Hi, Jarvis, Hi Jarvis how's it going) But the word shoud not change, this applays for all, messages but, you should not use in commands with prefix.
+-     Jarvis What is the weather's out today?                   -      Show's the user weather
+-     Jarvis, open dictionary.                                  -      Opens Jarvis Dictionary.
 -     Yes
 -     Fine
 -     Hello